 EMHC Formation Workshops and Registration

-The administration of Holy Communion at Mass is an important liturgical ministry in the parishes of our diocese.
-In addition to bringing the sacrament of the Body and Blood of Christ to the people of God, Extraordinary Ministers of Holy Communion witness to faith in the real presence of Christ by their actions and by the dignity and reverence with which they treat the Body of Christ.
+The administration of Holy Communion at Mass is an important liturgical ministry in the parishes of our Diocese.
+In addition to bringing the Sacrament of the Body and Blood of Christ to the people of God, Extraordinary Ministers of Holy Communion witness to faith in the real presence of Christ by their actions and by the dignity and reverence with which they treat the Body of Christ.

 Those who fulfill this ministry are to be fully initiated, active members of a parish.
 They should be of sufficient age (at least 15 years old), maturity and temperament to undertake this ministry.
-They must have no impediment to receiving Holy Communion and participating in the sacramental life of the Church.
+They must have no impediment to receiving Holy Communion and participate in the Sacramental life of the Church.
 Candidates should be physically able to exercise this ministry.
 Please review the complete Norms for Extraordinary Ministers of Holy Communion available in both English and Spanish.

-Please note that registering for an EMHC workshop only guarantees admittance to the workshop.
+Please note registering for an EMHC workshop only guarantees admittance to the workshop.
 It does NOT guarantee a mandate from the bishop to participate in this ministry.
 A petition with the pastor’s signature attesting to the candidates suitability must be sent to the Office of Liturgy.

 Click on the location of the desired workshop to register.
 The letters in parentheses following each location indicate the deanery of the location.
-All workshops are 9:00am-12:30 pm unless otherwise noted.
+All workshops are 9:00 am-12:30 pm unless otherwise noted.
 Click here to view the most current EMHC Formation Workshop Schedule in PDF format.